stackitcloud/stackit-cli/docs/stackit_logme_instance_describe.md

 ### Examples

 ```
-  Get details of an LogMe instance with ID "xxx"
+  Get details of a LogMe instance with ID "xxx"
   $ stackit logme instance describe xxx

-  Get details of an LogMe instance with ID "xxx" in a table format
+  Get details of a LogMe instance with ID "xxx" in a table format
   $ stackit logme instance describe xxx --output-format pretty
 ```